fish-shell/fish-shell/doc_src/cmds/read.rst

 When ``read`` reaches the end-of-file (EOF) instead of the terminator, the exit status is set to 1.
 Otherwise, it is set to 0.

+If ``read`` sets a variable and you don't specify a scope, it will use the same rules that :doc:`set` does - if the variable exists, it will use it (in the lowest scope).
+If it doesn't, it will use an unexported function-scoped variable.

 The following options, like the corresponding ones in :doc:`set`, control variable scope or attributes:

 **-U** or **--universal**